nexiality/documentation/userguide/TargetedData-ProjectProperties.md

 ```

 Now, instead of running the `$NEXIAL_HOME/bin/nexial.sh` or `%NEXIAL_HOME%\bin\nexial.cmd` directory, one would run
-one of the above script.
-And because it is a script, this can be used in any of the CI/CD envionrment (such as Jenkins)
+one of the above scripts.
+And because it is a script, this can be used in any of the CI/CD environment (such as Jenkins)
 as well!

 -----

 ### Conclusion
-The `project.properties` concept is an effective way to manage a set of project-wide data variables and their respective
+The `project.properties` concept is an effective way to manage project-wide data variables and their respective values.
+These data variables can be expressed as plain data value, referenced data variables, [functions](../functions) or
-values.
-Using simple scripts we can further maintain environment-specific, project-wide data variables with ease!
+[expressions](../expressions).
+Using simple scripts we can further maintain environment-specific, project-wide data
+variables with ease!